opensearch-project/project-website/_authors/sdharms.markdown

 linkedin: dharmesh-singh-0415aa102
 ---

-**Dharmesh** is Software Engineer at AWS OpenSearch.
+**Dharmesh** is Software Engineer at OpenSearch.
 His primary interests are distributed systems and performance.